 The Peace Community consists of farmers who are all committed to non-violence in a region ravaged by armed conflicts.
 They have incorporated permaculture techniques in their growing practices, such as mixed planting and composting, so they don’t need to buy pesticides and fertilisers.
 Once collected, cocoa beans are shipped to Europe for processing into butter and powder.

 The Peace Community was founded in 1997, against a backdrop of violence and intimidation by the army, leftist guerilla fighters and right-wing paramilitary groups.
 A group of around 2,100 farmers pledged themselves to non-violence; all they ask is that those around them respect their right to peace and non-involvement in the conflict under international human rights law.
 As a result, the state has withdrawn all support, including mains electricity, schools and healthcare.
 The community has also become a target for those seeking control of their land; they have lost 261 members - men, women and children - as a result.

 Despite this huge instability, the community remains committed to living in harmony with their surroundings, and working the land is their only source of income.
 They cultivate a variety of crops to eat and to sell including bananas, avocados, corn, rice, beans, plantains, and, of course, cocoa beans, which is the main cash crop.
 Lush is the main buyer of the community’s cacao, as paramilitaries often prevent them from selling their crop in Colombia.

-At their ecological research centre and Farmer’s University, the Community have developed ways of growing which incorporate permaculture techniques, such as mixed planting and composting, so they don’t need to buy pesticides and fertilizers.
-They also aim to be energetically autonomous, and are developing new strategies constantly, such as bio gas and solar panels.
+At their ecological research centre and Farmer’s University, the community has developed ways of growing which incorporate permaculture techniques, such as mixed planting and composting, so they don’t need to buy pesticides and fertilizers.